mlresearch/v156/_posts/2021-09-16-hamidinekoo21a.md

 ---
-title: "Automated Quantification Of Blood Microvessels In\r Hematoxylin And Eosin Whole Slide Images"
+title: Automated Quantification Of Blood Microvessels In Hematoxylin And Eosin Whole Slide Images
-abstract: "Tumour cells require resources to survive and\r proliferate.
-In order to be provided with a\r supportive micro-environment rich with resources to\r sustain optimal growth, tumour cells tend to reside\r in close proximity to a network of blood\r vessels.
-Quantification of blood microvessel density\r can be a useful measure to investigate the\r importance of resource limitation in tumours for\r prognostication and assigning treatment and mode of\r drug delivery.
-Currently, immunohistochemistry (IHC)\r with specific antibodies and the subsequent\r detection of its binding in the tumour tissue are\r used to identify microvessels.
-The automated\r quantification of blood microvessels in Hematoxylin\r and Eosin (H&E) stained images is not widely\r studied because microvessels are very complex and\r heterogeneous.
-In addition, their manual\r identification is tedious, time-consuming and\r subjective.
-We investigate whether the vasculature\r in H&E can be robustly identified in whole slide\r sections that would ultimately avoid the need for\r IHC and manual annotations.
-We propose an\r artificial intelligence model based on Generative\r Adversarial Networks (GAN) that, from an input H&E\r image, can generate a synthetic Erythroblast\r Transformation specific related gene (ERG) stained\r image, highlighting vessel structures.
-We also\r trained a spatially constrained Convolutional Neural\r Network (CNN) to identify single cells on ERG\r stained whole slide images, and found good\r concordance between detected cells in synthetic and\r real ERG.
-This pipeline was evaluated on 2002 image\r patches of size 2000x2000 pixels, sampled from 9\r whole slide images.
-We achieved the mean $R^2$ of\r 0.70$\\pm$0.14 in our testing set.
-This pipeline can\r pave the way to study proximity of tumour cells to\r blood vessels.
-This approach has the potential to\r reduce the use of IHC and tissues and enable large\r quantitative studies."
+abstract: Tumour cells require resources to survive and proliferate.
+In order to be provided with a supportive micro-environment rich with resources to sustain optimal growth, tumour cells tend to reside in close proximity to a network of blood vessels.
+  Quantification of blood microvessel density can be a useful measure to investigate the importance of resource limitation in tumours for prognostication and assigning treatment and mode of drug delivery.
+Currently, immunohistochemistry (IHC) with specific antibodies and the subsequent detection of its binding in the tumour tissue are used to identify microvessels.
+The automated quantification of blood microvessels in Hematoxylin and Eosin (H&E) stained images is not widely studied because microvessels are very complex and heterogeneous.
+In addition, their manual identification is tedious, time-consuming and subjective.
+We investigate whether the vasculature in H&E can be robustly identified in whole slide sections that would ultimately avoid the need for IHC and manual annotations.
+We propose an artificial intelligence model based on Generative Adversarial Networks (GAN) that, from an input H&E image, can generate a synthetic Erythroblast Transformation specific related gene (ERG) stained image, highlighting vessel structures.
+We also trained a spatially constrained Convolutional Neural Network (CNN) to identify single cells on ERG stained whole slide images, and found good concordance between detected cells in synthetic and real ERG.
+This pipeline was evaluated on 2002 image patches of size 2000x2000 pixels, sampled from 9 whole slide images.
+We achieved the mean $R^2$ of 0.70$\pm$0.14 in our testing set.
+This pipeline can pave the way to study proximity of tumour cells to blood vessels.
+This approach has the potential to reduce the use of IHC and tissues and enable large quantitative studies.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: hamidinekoo21a
 month: 0
-tex_title: "Automated Quantification Of Blood Microvessels In\r Hematoxylin And Eosin Whole Slide Images"
+tex_title: Automated Quantification Of Blood Microvessels In Hematoxylin And Eosin Whole Slide Images
 firstpage: 94
 lastpage: 104
 page: 94-104